ajroach42/ajroach42.github.io/_posts/2019-02-24-tech-for-the-future.md

 # What I'm doing

-With all of these technologies swirling around in my head, I feel like I'm on the edge of a precipice.
+With all of these technologies swirling around in my head, I feel like I'm on the edge of a cliff.
 Like I can see the outline of a future solution, but the pieces just aren't coming together for me.

-For now, I'm focussing my efforts on building a package around Beaker and Dat for the Raspberry Pi that will enable internet and intranet sharing of files with automatic, cryptographically secure, updates.
+For now, I'm focussing my experiments on Beaker and Dat, and I've recently started playing with unison, a couple of flashdrives + two mainframe style offline boxes with basic web and gopher servers, as well as unison as a delivery mechanism for emails (secured with autocrypt.)

+I have a decently sized film and TV library available on peertube, and I'm going to mirror that to Dat/Beaker over the next few days.
+Maybe, eventually, I'll even figure out if the offline Dat/Beaker project I've tinkered with will actually work, and get instructions published for that.

+I don't know what the future will hold.
+I don't know if there is a way to press reset on our modern, censored, survieled internet, and get us back to something a little more local, personal, and user centric.
+I hope that there is, and I hope that I can help find it.
+For another [vision of the low-tech internet of the future, check out this article from low-tech magazine](https://solar.lowtechmagazine.com/2015/10/how-to-build-a-low-tech-internet.html).

+I'd love to hear your thoughts.